10 Tips for Better Productivity While Working from Home

 You can work tirelessly all day without achieving anything worthwhile if you don’t prioritize your tasks properly.

-Executing the right tasks at the right time means you’ll be spending less time working while increasing your productivity.
+Executing the right tasks at the right time means you’ll work less while increasing your productivity.

-To prioritize your tasks, start by listing out everything you have in your to-do list.
-Then categorize them by importance.
-Make sure jobs that are important and urgent get to the top of the list followed by those that are important and less urgent.
+To prioritize your tasks, start by listing everything on your to-do list.
+Then, categorize them by importance.
+Make sure jobs that are important and urgent get to the top of the list, followed by those that are important but less urgent.

 You can use different techniques to prioritize your tasks better.